dmbarbour/glas/docs/GlasApps.md

 ### Asynchronous Effects

 Effects must be aborted when evaluation fails.
-This has a huge impact on API design.
-For example, asynchronous writes are popular because we can simply not send anything if we abort.
-Synchronous operations are mostly limited to manipulating application or runtime state.
+Compared to distributed transactions, it's a lot easier to write messages into a local buffer then send on commit.
+Ease of implementation will impact API designs, favoring asynchronous effects.

 A useful exception is stable, cacheable reads.
 For example, loading a module from the module system, or reading a file's content, or even HTTP GET could potentially be performed within a transaction.

-### Specialized Effects

-Runtime effects APIs should be specialized.
-For example, although file streams and TCP streams are remarkably similar, `tcp:read:(...)` request should be separate and distinct from `file:read:(...)`.
-Attempting to generalize hinders domain specialized features.
-It is better for the runtime to provide a more specialized API then let the application implement its own abstraction layer as another effects handler if desired.
+In some cases, we might also read the age or staleness of the cached value.

 ## Common Effects APIs